Serialii/AMD_Robotics_Hackathon_2025_Jarvis/README.md

 # Install Ollama and pull Llama 3.2 for local conversational AI
 # (Ollama setup instructions)
+ollama pull llama_3.2

 # Run the UI
 streamlit run jarvis.py

 ```
+## Additional Links
+All the models and the dataset can be found in huggingface.co/Abubakar17.